alrokayan/kubecsv/README.md

 ### Step 3: Deploy Kubernetes Network
 - Deploys networking solutions within the Kubernetes cluster, specifically mentioning `flannel` and `multus`.
 Flannel is a simple and easy-to-configure layer 3 network fabric designed for Kubernetes, while Multus is a CNI plugin that enables attaching multiple network interfaces to pods.

-### Step 4: Generate `deploy.csv` (Example Content)
+### Step 4: Generate `deploy.csv`
 - Generates a CSV file named `deploy.csv`, which contains configuration or deployment specifications for applications or services to be deployed within the cluster.
 You can see it as a template or sample file for users to customize.

 ### Step 5: Deploy `deploy.csv`
 - Takes the previously generated (or provided) `deploy.csv` file and deploys its contents to the Kubernetes cluster.
 This step involve parsing the CSV file and applying the configurations it contains, such as deploying applications, storage and network.

+You can run those steps from one of four ways:
+1. `./kubecsv` then go throw the steps from `0` to `5` by selecting the step number from `kubecsv` CLI main menu
+2. `./kubecsv` then selecting `all` from `kubecsv` CLI main menu, this option will go throw the steps from `0` to `5` by automaticlly
+3. `./kubecsv 0` or `./kubecsv 1` or `./kubecsv 2` or `./kubecsv 3` or `./kubecsv 4` or `./kubecsv 5` where the script will skip `kubecsv` CLI interactive main menu to execute the inputed step number
+4. `./kubecsv all` this option will go throw the steps from `0` to `5` by automaticlly skipping `kubecsv` CLI interactive main menu

+## kubecsv Tools
+In addition to the above six steps and the option to run `all` of them at once; you have the tollowing tools at your disposal:
+- network tools pod for network and dns dignoatic
+- k9s CLI to monitor the cluster
+- dns fix to update the cluster's configurtion with the current DNS pods' IP address(es)
+- install `kubectl`, `helm`, `k9s`, and `jq` binaries (MacOS or Linux) into a bin folder where `kubecsv` script is running
+- rebooting all nodes

 ## Requirements
 Mac or Linux as a local machine (the machine that will run the script).
-Regarding the hosts (nodes) the script has been tested on Ubuntu 22.04 VM and bare-metal.
+Regarding the hosts (nodes) `kubecsv` script has been tested on Ubuntu 22.04 VM and bare-metal.
 The script works for one node or multiple.
+Please check `kubeadm` minmume requirments.

 ## Example
 ### 1. Multiple Home Assistant